 These are mathematical models that forecast future travel demand based on current conditions, and projections of population, housing, school enrollment, and employment trends.
 Travel demand models were originally developed to determine the benefits and impacts of major highway improvements in metropolitan areas.
-However, these models were not designed to evaluate the impacts of intelligent transportation systems (ITS) and Operations & Maintenance projects.
-Thus, travel demand models have limited capabilities to accurately estimate changes in travel characteristics (such as speed, delay, and queuing) resulting from implementation of ITS projects.
-These limitations occur because of the limited representation of the dynamic nature of traffic within travel demand models.
+However, these models were not designed to evaluate the impacts of intelligent transportation systems (ITS), the impacts of future connected and autonomous vehicles, or operations and maintenance projects.
+Thus, travel demand models have limited capabilities to accurately estimate changes in travel characteristics (such as speed, delay, and queuing) resulting from implementation of ITS, technological innovations, or operation and maintenance projects.
+These limited representation of the dynamic nature of traffic within travel demand models.